Tensor

 Swift

-• Creates a tensor with the given shape and fills it with value
+Creates a tensor with the given shape and fills it with the given array of elements

 Declaration